ByLaws of the College of Pharmacy

 For the purpose of this document, faculty campus designation is defined by the location at which the faculty member performs his/her primary teaching and/or research activities.B.
 Voting Membership

 The College shall be governed in its internal administration by its faculty, University Statutes [Article II Section 3b (1) and (2)].
 The faculty consists of the President, the Chancellor and the Vice Chancellor for Academic Affairs or equivalent officer of its campus, the Dean, the Vice Dean, the Associate Deans and Assistant Deans of the College, and all those in the College with academic rank or title who are tenured or are receiving probationary credit toward tenure, members of the academic staff of the College who have the rank or title of clinical associate professor or clinical professor, and such other officers of the University as the Chancellor may assign thereto.
 Voting privileges will also be granted to non-tenure track faculty members who have been granted voting rights for four (4) consecutive years and who remain employed at least 50% time at the College.
 The Dean of the College, on the advice of the College Executive Committee and in consultation with the Chancellor, may add to the faculty a representative of any other department or group as may be entitled to representation by virtue of participation in the program of instruction in the College.
-The Executive Committee of the College shall annually determine the faculty membership and voting rights of all other academic staff in the College who are not tenured or receiving probationary credit toward tenure, including emeritus faculty who are actively engaged in advancing the mission of the college.
+The Executive Committee of the College shall annually determine the faculty membership and voting rights of all other academic staff in the College who are not tenured or receiving probationary credit toward tenure, including emeritus or retired faculty who are actively engaged in advancing the mission of the college.

 Election of faculty membership for any committee will be by the entire eligible voting members of the faculty, not by faculty location, unless otherwise specified.All voting members of the faculty are eligible to serve on college committees unless specifically excluded